Improving Admin Center setup and deployment times

 Next steps - Implementing opportunities to promote premium plans

-This idea could boost sales and adoption rates, while also further increasing value customers received from their Viva apps!
+Unfortunately, this idea was tabled after I moved to a different product team, but at the time, it was noted by product leadership as an idea that could boost sales and adoption rates, while also increasing value customers received from their Viva apps!

 NEXT PROJECT